intrahealth/gofr/docs/user_guide/user_management.md

-# Managing users
+# User Management

+!!!important "User management is the module which enables the effective management of users by assigning the neceaasry roles and tasks to be carried out "

-# Users
+# Overview

-There are two classes of users, admin and data managers.
+## User Roles

+There are three types of user roles in gofr.
+They are:

+* Admin role
+* Data manager role
+* Open role

 The initial server configuration includes an administrator role.
 This account and password should be immediately changed after installation.
 See the Developer Guide for more information.

-## Roles

-Admin accounts can add users, configure the system, and all tasks of data managers.
+Accounts assigned the admin role can add users, configure the system, and  undertake all the tasks of data managers.
-Data manager accounts can manage data only.
+Data manager accounts are limited to only managing data.
 They can share data sources and do other matching tasks.
 Custom accounts with specific roles may be created in the future.

-Please let the community know if you have use cases for custom account roles.
+PS: Please let the community know if you have use cases for custom account roles.

 ## Self-registration